It’s all Arkwright

 Add improvements to Lewis Paul’s carding machine and a business partner (John Smalley), and a horse driven textile factory is set up in Nottingham.
 Add more capital via more business partners with a side helping of bitterly disputed patent proceedings and by 1771, Arkwright is building a mega mill on the River Derwent in Cromford, Derbyshire.
 He went on to establish many other mills in Derbyshire and Lancashire and was also involved in New Lanark mills on the Clyde to the south east of Glasgow.

-At Cromford, the powerful, imposing and rather forbidding mill buildings surround a courtyard which, today, is a somewhat bleak setting for the visitor oriented craft and book shops, and its elderly and hard-to-read interpretation panels.
+At Cromford, the powerful, imposing and rather grim mill buildings surround a courtyard which, today, is a somewhat bleak setting for the visitor-oriented craft and book shops, and its elderly and hard-to-read interpretation panels.
 In its heyday both mills and yard must have been noisy, frantic, forbidding and perhaps terrifying spaces for those who worked there.

 On Arkwright’s heels came other entrepreneurs, eager to exploit the energy potential of the Derwent.
 Manufacturing spread along the valley, from Matlock to the north, through Cromford, and on to Belper, Milford, Darley Abbey and Derby.
 Things were never the same again – until textile production moved to major cities.
 “Derwent Valley slowed leaving the area ‘suspended in time’.
 The landscape remains much as it did in the 1800s with the mills, waterways, housing and canals inserted into a rural landscape of farmland and woodland.” (https://unesco.org.uk/our-sites/world-heritage-sites/derwent-valley-mills)

-Considering the level of production emanating from the Derwent valley in its prime, however, it was not surprising that an alternative form of transport was required to augment and replace the horse and cart.
-By 1779, the Erewash Canal was connecting southern Derbyshire to the River Trent, south west of Nottingham.
-By 1794, the Cromford canal had been constructed to link the Derwent valley mills, to the Erewash and Nottingham canals.
+During the good times, however, and considering the level of production emanating from the Derwent valley in its prime, it was not surprising that an alternative form of transport was also required to augment and replace the horse and cart.
+By 1779, the Erewash Canal had been built, connecting southern Derbyshire to the River Trent, south west of Nottingham.
+By 1794, the Cromford canal had also been constructed to link the Derwent valley mills to the Erewash and Nottingham canals.

-Terroir walked the final section of the Cromford canal from its terminus at Arkwright’s Mills to High Peak Junction, of which more in a minute.
+As part of our visit, Terroir walked the final section of the Cromford canal from its terminus at Arkwright’s Mills to High Peak Junction, of which more in a minute.
 The canal is still technically navigable here although the only craft we saw was the tourist boat and a collection of young paddle boarders.
-Terroir walked the final section of the Cromford canal from its terminus at Arkwright’s Mills to High Peak Junction of which more in a minute.
-The canal is still technically navigable here although the only craft we saw was the tourist boat and a collection of young paddle boarders.
-The tow path is provides an accessible terrain which makes an attractive canal side walk for all ages and abilities.
+The tow path provides an accessible terrain which makes an attractive canal side walk for all ages and abilities.
 Cyclists are politely asked to give way to pedestrians.

-And finally to High Peak Junction and the introduction of a 19th century transport revolution which would kill the canals.
-This was, of course, the railways - meeting the needs of the industrial revolution in a way that horses – or even Arkwright’s use of water – never could.
-The Cromford and High Peak Railway (CHPR) was opened in 1831, less than 40 years after the Cromford Canal’s construction, and only 6 years after the Stockton and Darlington Railway first used steam locomotives to haul coal wagons from collieries around Shildon.
-Lucrative freight haulage was key and passenger trains were still horse drawn for another couple of years until, in 1833, someone thought to design a people carrier that could be drawn by a steam engine.
+Arriving at High Peak Junction we were introduced to the 19th century transport revolution which would kill the canals.
+This was, of course, the railways: meeting the needs of the industrial revolution in a way that horses – or even Arkwright’s use of water – could never do.
+The Cromford and High Peak Railway (CHPR), from Whaley Bridge to Cromford, was opened in 1831, less than 40 years after the Cromford Canal’s construction, and only 6 years after the Stockton and Darlington Railway (SDR), the 200th anniversary of which we are celebrating this year.